openglbook/openglbook.com/_includes/index-content.md

   class="right"
 />

-**OpenGLBook.com** is a free OpenGL programming resource in online book format.
+**OpenGLBook.com** is a free OpenGL programming tutorial in online book format.
 Click on [The Book]({{ site.url }}/the-book.html) to start learning OpenGL 4.0.
-Several chapters contain OpenGL 3.3 compatible code samples in a sub-directory named "OpenGL 3.3" in the source code listing, if you only have access to OpenGL 3 / DirectX 11 level hardware.
+Several chapters contain OpenGL 3.3 compatible code samples in a sub-directory named "compatibility" in the source code listing, if you only have access to OpenGL 3 / DirectX 10 level hardware.

 **New Chapters** are released periodically as they are completed and announced on [the blog]({{ site.url }}/blog/).